-- The prevailing atmospheric conditions should be as follows. - (1) Ambient temperature : -4 to 104°F (-20 to 40°C) - (2) Relative humidity: 80% or lower - The fuel and lube oil used should be as follows. - (1) Fuel: Diesel light oil ASTM D975 No.1D S15 or No.2D S15 (ISO 8217 DMX) - The fuel cetane number should be equal to 45 or higher. - The sulfur content must not exceed 0.5% by volume.
-Less than 0.05% is preferred.
-A higher sulfur content fuel may cause sulfuric acid corrosion in the cylinders of the engine.
-Especially in U.S.A. and Canada, Ultra Low Sulfur fuel should be used. - The Water and sediment in the fuel should not exceed 0.05% by volume. - (2) Engine oil: API service categories CD, CF, CF-4, CI-4, ACEA service categories E-3, E-4, E-5 or JASO service category DH-1 - Never remove the seals limiting the amount of fuel injected and the speed. - Always perform the required periodic maintenance.
+- The prevailing atmospheric conditions should be as follows. - (1) Ambient temperature : -4 to 104°F (-20 to 40°C) - (2) Relative humidity: 80% or lower - The fuel and lube oil used should be as follows. - (1) Fuel: Diesel light oil ASTM D975 No.1D S15 or No.2D S15 (ISO 8217 DMX) - The fuel cetane number should be equal to 45 or higher. - The sulfur content must not exceed 15 ppm by volume.
+A higher sulfur content fuel may cause sulfuric acid corrosion in the cylinders of the engine. - Especially in U.S.A. and Canada, Ultra Low Sulfur fuel should be used. - The Water and sediment in the fuel should not exceed 0.05% by volume. - Other detailed items and biodiesel should comply with the requirements stated in Section "2.1 Diesel fuel" on page 268. - (2) Engine oil: API service categories CJ-4, ACEA service categories E6 or JASO service category DH-2 - · Never remove the seals limiting the amount of fuel injected and the speed. - Always perform the required periodic maintenance.
 Follow the basic guidelines outlined in Section "7.
-Maintenance Table" on page 267 of this manual, and keep a record of the results.
+Maintenance Table" on page 285 of this manual, and keep a record of the results.
 Pay particular attention to these important points: replacing the lube oil and lube oil filter; cleaning the air cleaner element and the radiator fins.